SumanSKulkarni/NetworkComputation/README.md

 Folder 'Fig5' contains scripts to examine ANNs trained on the decision-making tasks examined in our paper.
 To train the ANNs, we used code from the repository: https://github.com/brain-intelligence-lab/modular-brain-rnn.

 Folder 'FigS6' contains scripts that produce the figures in SI Figure S6 (the cost of producing oscillations on networks)

+Folder 'FigS7' contains scripts that produce the figures in SI Figure S7

 ## Citation